kayeneii/8-Pillars/README.md

 ### **Findings and Recommendations**
 ---
-   -Findings: These findings were derived from the data collected during the survey,
+   -Findings: These findings were derived from the data collected during the survey conducted to gauge community members perception of the 8 pillars of Positive Peace in the community.
+        * 43.8% think that
+        * 37.5%
+        * 56.3% trust their local news.
+        * 56.3%
+        * 62.5%
         * 50%
+        * 31.3%
+        * 43.8%
+        * Pillar 5, Good Relations with Neighbors is the strongest pillar in the community.
+        * Pillar 7, Low Levels of Corruption is the weakest pillar in the community.
+        * Pillar 3 is the second strongest pillar, with Pillar

    - Recommendations: